 Create a realistic posting schedule

 If someone checks your blog and they see the same post at the top each time, they will eventually stop checking.
 You have to post consistently to keep readers coming back.
 My biggest tip is to stick to a schedule you can maintain, even if that’s just once or twice a week.
 I did this when I first started youtube last year.
 I committed to posting one video a week, and eventually, it’s gone up as I got more efficient filming and editing.

 Don’t overwhelm yourself thinking you have to post 5 days a week because that’s what the bigger bloggers do.
 They do it full time!
 Stick to a schedule you can handle so your audience can learn what to expect from you week after week.
 You don’t have to do all the things to be successful, you just have to be consistent.

 Use Your Calendar To Hold You Accountable

 One of the best things you can do to hold yourself accountable and take away the overwhelming stress is to map out when you plan to do what.
 For instance, if I knew I wanted to publish 3 blog posts in one week I would schedule out time on my calendar to write and edit the blog posts.
 Then I would put reminders on my calendar to promote the content when it goes live.
 This also helps me decide what I post about on Instagram stories each day.
 It also helps to create a flow to the content I share.
 The key here is to block out the time slots on your calendar.
 This will also hold you accountable so you don’t “push off” tasks or trade that time for non-income generating tasks.

 * * *

-I hope that was helpful if you’re in the process of balancing a full-time job with your blog, or if you’re wanting to in the future!
-If you’re wanting to read more blogging tips, I shared 4 mistakes holding you back from growing as an influencer here.
+I hope that was helpful if you’re in the process of balancing a full-time job with your blog, or if you want to in the future!
+If you want to read more blogging tips, I shared 4 mistakes holding you back from growing as an influencer here.
 I also have a ton of free resources, here!